rlehfeld/rpyc-ng/docs/docs/howto.rst

 .. figure:: _static/howto-redirected.png
    :align: center

-   A screenshot of an RPyC client redirecting standard output from the server to its own console.
+   A screenshot of an RPyC-NG client redirecting standard output from the server to its own console.

 Debugging